-- I In the Model Navigator, select 2D from the Space dimension list. - 2 From the list of application modes, select

-Acoustics Module>Pressure Acoustics>Time-harmonic analysis with UWVF.
+- I In the Model Navigator, select 2D from the Space dimension list. - 2 From the list of application modes, select Acoustics Module>Pressure Acoustics>Time-harmonic analysis with UWVF. - 3 Click OK to close the Model Navigator.

 - I Shift-click the Ellipse/Circle (Centered) button on the Draw toolbar. - 2 Specify a Radius of 0.1, then click OK. - 3 Click the Zoom Extents button on the Main toolbar. - 4 Repeat Steps 1-2 to add a second, concentric, circle, of radius 0.05. - 5 Click in the drawing area and press Ctrl+A to select both circles. - 6 Click the Create Composite Object button on the Draw toolbar.
 In the dialog box that appears, click OK to accept the default settings.